JaineelNandu/Binary-Search-Tree/README.md

 Project Completion Date: October 2020

 **In this project we implement a Binary Search Tree, where each node is a rectangle object with a name and its dimensions.
-The goal of this project is to learn to manipulate the tree by inserting, removing, finding relevant nodes.**
+The goal of this project is to learn to manipulate the tree by inserting, removing, finding relevant nodes._Refer Project\_Specification.pdf for details_**

 Project done as a requirement for Virginia Tech Course CS5040: Intermediate Data Structures & Algorithms.